 The card base is Gina K Designs Grass Green – such a delicious colour!
 Gold gems from Pretty Pink Posh complete the card front.

-This completes my bright and cheerful card today.
+This completes my card today.
 Thank you for stopping by!
 Below are links to the products I have used – some are affiliate links (not all) which simply means I may get a small commission at no extra cost to you when shopping.
 Thank you for your support – it means I can keep creating and sharing with you.

 Welcome!
 Today I am excited about a product in my stash which I want to share my success in using it with you – including the resulting cards.
 Plus, right at the end is my giveaway for you to enter – GIVEAWAY CLOSED – Winner: Grace W, NZ